tweag/pants-yamllint-poc/README.md

 ```
 ./pants lint ::
 ```
 to lint all files in the repository.
+Configuration for `yamllint` can be autodetected as `.yamllint`, `.yamllint.yaml` or `.yamllint.yaml` files or specified explicitly with the `config` key in `pants.toml`.

 # What's missing?
 - There are no `tailor` rules to make `pants` automatically add `yaml_sources()` rules.
-- The plugin claims to support specifying a `yamllint` configuration file but actually doesn't yet.
-- As a corollary, there is no autodiscovery of `yamllint` configuration yet.

 # Who's to blame?
-Viktor!
+@vkleen!
 But most of the code is very similar to the `shellcheck` linter in core `pants`.